torvalds/linux/Documentation/admin-guide/mm/pagemap.rst

 the read on an 8-byte boundary (e.g., if you sought an odd number of bytes into the file), or if the size of the read is not a multiple of 8 bytes.

-Before Linux 3.11 pagemap bits 55-60 were used for "page-shift" (which is always 12 at most architectures).
-Since Linux 3.11 their meaning changes after first clear of soft-dirty bits.
-Since Linux 4.2 they are used for flags unconditionally.
+Before GNU/Linux 3.11 pagemap bits 55-60 were used for "page-shift" (which is always 12 at most architectures).
+Since GNU/Linux 3.11 their meaning changes after first clear of soft-dirty bits.
+Since GNU/Linux 4.2 they are used for flags unconditionally.

 Pagemap Scan IOCTL